jdereg/json-io/user-guide-readOptions.md

 Create a new`ReadOptions`instance and turn various features on/off using the methods below.
 Example:

     ReadOptions readOptions = new ReadOptionsBuilder().feature1().feature2(args).build()
-    JsonIo.toObjects(root, readOptions);
+    JsonIo.toObjects(root, readOptions, rootClass);

-To pass these to `JsonIo.toObjects(root, readOptions),` set up a `ReadOptions` using the `ReadOptionsBuilder.` You can view the Javadoc on the `ReadOptionsBuilder` class for detailed information.
-The `ReadOptions` are created and made read-only by calling the `.build()` method on the `ReadOptionsBuilder.` You can have multiple `ReadOptions` instances for different scenarios, and safely re-use them once built (read-only).
+To pass read options to `JsonIo.toObjects(root, readOptions, rootClass),` set up a `ReadOptions` instance using the `ReadOptionsBuilder.` You can view the Javadoc on the `ReadOptionsBuilder` class for detailed information.
+The `ReadOptions` are created and made read-only by calling the `.build()` method on the `ReadOptionsBuilder.` You can have multiple `ReadOptions` instances for different scenarios, and safely re-use them once built (their stateless).
 A `ReadOptions` instance can be created from another `ReadOptions` instance by using `new ReadOptionsBuilder(readOptionsToCopyFrom).`

 ### Constructors
 Create new instances of`ReadOptions.`